paritytech/polkadot/roadmap/implementors-guide/src/whence-parachains.md

 Sharding and Proof-of-Stake in coordination with each other allow a parachain host to provide full security on many parachains, even without all participants checking all state transitions.

-[TODO: note about network effects & bridging]
+> TODO: note about network effects & bridging

 ## Issue 2: Flexibility / Specialization

 "dumb" VMs don't give you the flexibility.
 Any engineer knows that being able to specialize on a problem gives them and their users more _leverage_.

-[TODO]
+> TODO: expand on leverage

 Having recognized these issues, we set out to find a solution to these problems, which could allow developers to create and deploy purpose-built blockchains unified under a common source of security, with the capability of message-passing between them; a _heterogeneous sharding solution_, which we have come to know as **Parachains**.